-- Perimeter frontage sites along Main Street, Driftwood Drive, Lotz Way, and Civic Center Boulevard should generally be developed in conformance with the guidelines for the Main Street Mixed-Use zone.
-Additional flexibility in the application of these design guidelines can be attained through the PUD process. - All commercial buildings should have facades built to the back of the sidewalk, in order to maintain an active and interesting edge for window shoppers, strollers, and passersby. - Residential setbacks, where applicable, should be consistent with residential development on the east side of Civic Center Boulevard. - 4.
+- 1. All commercial buildings should have facades built to the back of the sidewalk, in order to maintain an active and interesting edge for window shoppers, strollers, and passersby. - 2.
+Residential setbacks, where applicable, should be consistent with residential development in the Victorian Harbor neighborhood. - 3.
 In keeping with the historic character, the linear frontage of new buildings along Main Street south of Driftwood Drive should not exceed fifty (50) feet.
 Commercial or mixed-use development north of Driftwood Drive may be larger.
-The design of the building should still emphasize the vertical appearance of smaller increments of building frontage that preserves the pedestrian quality present along Main Street. - New development and buildings should be designed to maximize waterfront views and access from common area spaces, as well as front onto the major surrounding streets, including Main Street, Lotz Way, and Civic Center Boulevard.
+The design of the building should still emphasize the vertical appearance of smaller increments of building frontage that preserves the pedestrian quality present along Main Street. - 4.
+New development and buildings should be designed to maximize waterfront views and access from common area spaces, as well as front onto the major surrounding streets, including Main Street, Lotz Way, and Civic Center Boulevard. - 5.
+Flexibility in the application of these design guidelines can be attained through the PUD process.